Politics at play ahead of Hajj

 But this year that chorus will be diminished.

-Year on year the rivalry between Saudi Arabia and Iran -- and by extension Sunni and Shia Islam -- have increasingly polarized the devotions of their congregations.
+Year on year the rivalry between Saudi Arabia and Iran -- and by extension Sunni and Shia Islam -- has increasingly polarized the devotions of their congregations.

 Traditionally, the sheer number of pilgrims has also always been, since the rise of Islam, incredible.
 Never more so than for the host nation -- the Kingdom of Saudi Arabia -- whose custodianship of the Holy Mosques in Mecca and Medina have bestowed upon it a de facto right to the seat at the head of the table.